 Bulimia Nervosa

-What is Bulimia Nervosa?
+What is it?

 People with bulimia go through periods in which they eat a significant amount of food (binges) and then engage in purging techniques to compensate for the food they have eaten.
 Purging can include being sick or using laxatives.
 The amount of food eaten in a binge varies from person to person and sometimes would even be considered a ‘normal’ amount of food by other people.

-What are common symptoms of Bulimia Nervosa?
+What are the common symptoms?

 - Excessive focus on body weight and/or shape.